TerriaJS/DataProviders/CSV-geo-au.md

     ID,Name,Lat,Lon
     1,Bacchus Marsh Airport,-37.7313,144.4212

-EITHER a latitude/longitude pair, OR one or more of the following region fields should be provided.
+EITHER a latitude/longitude pair, OR one or more region fields should be provided.

-## Point data
+## Point data (latitude & longitude)

 To encode individual points with a latitude and longitude, two fields are required.
 Each MUST be a number in decimal degrees.
 Numbers SHOULD NOT be enclosed in double quotes.